-Our lips can become incredibly chapped and dry throughout Winter.
-So a good way to combat this is to do a weekly exfoliant and make on your lips.
-This will remove any dead and dry skin, and nourish and hydrate the delicate skin.
+Our lips can become incredibly chapped and dry throughout winter.
+So an excellent way to combat this is to do a weekly exfoliant on your lips.
+This will remove any dead and dry skin and nourish and hydrate the delicate skin.

 Wearing 100% Silk Face Mask

-For those of you who are a little more cautious of germs during flu season, or perhaps you work in healthcare, a silk face mask will help keep you protected, while also being gentle on the skin.
+For those who are a little more cautious of germs during flu season, or perhaps you work in healthcare, a silk face mask will help keep you protected while also being gentle on the skin.

-While silk is not a medical or surgical-grade material, it can be layered underneath the polyester and plastic fiber surgical masks that are often harsh and irritating on the skin.
+Silk is not a medical or surgical-grade material, so wear it underneath the polyester and plastic fiber surgical masks that are often harsh and irritating on the skin.
 Silk also helps with preventing breakouts.

 Self-Care Guide for Surviving Winter

 Now that we've covered skincare let's address self-care.

 - Staying Social